 Over the last decade, Sunday Dinner Club has built a community of thousands of diners, made up of everyday people, chefs, farmers, and friends.
 It was founded in 2004 by chefs Christine Cikowski and Josh Kulp.

 SDC is a dinner party-ish experience that currently operates in the great city of Chicago.
 Menus change monthly, and each menu centers around a theme and highlights locally sourced ingredients reflective of the current season.
-Dinners are held 10-15 times a month and seat up 24 guests... and the dinners are not just on Sundays.
+Dinners are held a couple times a month and seat up 24 guests... and the dinners are not just on Sundays.

 At SDC, relationships are built, chefs explore their food curiosities, real food is made and served with care, and the gap between diner, chef, and farmer is narrowed.